usnistgov/OSCAL/oscalkit/README.md

 Windows:

-> XML Validation requires the `xmllint` tool which is not included with Windows.
+> XML validation requires the `xmllint` tool which is not included with Windows.
 Installation instructions can be found [here](https://stackoverflow.com/a/21227833).

 ```powershell
 # Run the following commands in a PowerShell console